Mjz86/c_colon/mcc.md

  `drop_on_throw/presist_on_throw,drop_on_ret/presist_on_ret,xvaluexpr, rvaluexpr/lvaluexpr , (i)(o)valuexpr`(function arguments qualifiers):
- drop on X makes it so that the object is  when X , (`xvaluexpr` is unconditional drop),`rvaluexpr` premotes move semantics.
+ drop on X makes it so that the object is  when X , (`xvaluexpr` is unconditional drop),`rvaluexpr` promotes move semantics.
  `(i)(o)valuexpr` does the automatic `in(i)/out(o)/inout(io)/inval(none)` dropping semantic to the current reference or if trivial , via register